-- 2.2.1 College registrants shall establish and maintain clear and appropriate boundaries for the protection of clients in all aspects of professional relationships.
+2.2.1 College registrants shall establish and maintain clear and appropriate boundaries for the protection of clients in all aspects of professional relationships.
 Boundary violations include sexual misconduct (see Principle VIII: Sexual Misconduct) and other misuse and abuse of the registrants power.
 Non-sexual boundary violations may include emotional, physical, social and financial violations.
 College registrants shall not engage in situations in which College registrants ought reasonably to have known that the client would be at risk in any way.
-College registrants shall not have professional relationships or provide services to clients while the College registrant is in a Conflict of Interest.
-College registrants shall achieve this by: - (i) evaluating professional relationships and other situations involving clients or former clients for potential conflicts of interest and seeking consultation to assist in identifying and dealing with such potential conflicts of interest;
+College registrants shall not have professional relationships or provide services to clients while the College registrant is in a conflict of interest.
+College registrants shall achieve this by:

-- (ii) avoiding conflicts of interest and/or dual relationships with clients or former clients, or with students, employees and supervisees, that could impair the College registrants' professional judgment or increase the risk of exploitation or harm to clients; and - (iii) declaring a conflict of interest should it arise and taking appropriate steps to address it and eliminate the conflict. - 2.2.2 A College registrant is in a "conflict of interest" when they have a personal, financial or professional interest or obligation that may influence how they carry out their professional responsibilities.
+- evaluating professional relationships and other situations involving clients or former clients for potential conflicts of interest and seeking consultation to assist in identifying and dealing with such potential conflicts of interest; - (ii) avoiding conflicts of interest and/or dual relationships with clients or former clients, or with students, employees and supervisees, that could impair the College registrants' professional judgment or increase the risk of exploitation or harm to clients; and - (iii) declaring a conflict of interest should it arise and taking appropriate steps to address it and eliminate the conflict. - 2.2.2 A College registrant is in a "conflict of interest" when they have a personal, financial or professional interest or obligation that may influence how they carry out their professional responsibilities.
 A conflict of interest may be actual or perceived, the latter meaning that a reasonable person, informed of all the circumstances, would have significant concerns about the College registrants' ability to be objective.
+A mere possibility or suspicion of influence does not in itself create a conflict of interest.

+Insert relevant Practice Notes pertaining to Conflicts of Interest

-A mere possibility or suspicion of influence does not in itself create a conflict of interest. - 2.2.3 A dual relationship exists when, in addition to the professional relationship, the College registrant has a past, present, or subsequent familial, social, financial, supervisory or other relationship with the client.
-A dual relationship does not necessarily constitute a conflict of interest, but when present, it creates the strong possibility that an actual or perceived conflict of interest will arise. - While dual relationships should be avoided wherever possible, there may be some circumstances where the registrant has an ethical obligation to provide professional services, including when: - i) there is no other professional available to provide the services; - ii) the College registrant possesses unique attributes or specialized skills, and/or services are required and are not otherwise available; or - iii) the client is at risk of harm without the College registrant's professional services. - In all such instances, the College registrant shall seek supervision and document their decision; documentation should include how they used their professional judgment in developing their plan to maintain boundaries and ensure that the client understands the parameters of the professional relationship.
-This includes engaging in discussions with clients regarding the management of contacts outside the professional context. - 2.2.4 College registrants shall not have sexual relations with clients (See Principle VIII: Sexual Misconduct). - 2.2.5 College registrants shall not provide social work or social service work services to individuals with whom they are having sexual relations (including but not limited to someone with whom the registrant is in a sexual and/or spousal and/or romantic relationship.) - 2.2.6 College registrants shall not use information obtained during a professional relationship, and do not
+2.2.3 A dual relationship exists when, in addition to the professional relationship, the College registrant has a past, present, or future familial, social, financial, supervisory or other relationship with the client.
+A dual relationship does not necessarily constitute a conflict of interest, but when present, it creates the strong possibility that an actual or perceived conflict of interest will arise.

+While dual relationships should be avoided wherever possible, there may be some circumstances where the registrant has an ethical obligation to provide professional services, including when:

+- i) there is no other professional available to provide the services; - ii) the College registrant possesses unique attributes or specialized skills, and/or services are required and are not otherwise available; or - iii) the client is at risk of harm without the College registrant's professional services.

+In all such instances, the College registrant shall seek supervision and document their decision; documentation should include how they used their professional judgment in developing their plan to maintain boundaries and ensure that the client understands the parameters of the professional relationship.